Alyson L. Young, Ph.D.

 - Ways in which indigenous communities, including indigenous environmental activists, are building infrastructural tools and using social media to drive indigenous-led climate action.

 Her previous research has explored the socio-technical difficulties that environmental scientists face in reusing data to understand anthropogenic changes, informing community-specific system design.

-Young serves as Proceedings and Publications co-chair and is a member of the organizing committee for the ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW).
+Young has served as Proceedings and Publications co-chair and as a member of the organizing committee for the ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW).

 - Information and communication technology use and design for complex societal and social challenges, including health and environmental communities

 - Underserved and underrepresented populations

 - May 31, 2017